alfonsogildegea/simple_acc_post/README.md

 Simplest way to make account posting

-From clipboard to SAP with a single click
+From Excel clipboard to SAP with a single click